Georgia Marijuana Business Licenses

 Medical Marijuana in Georgia

 On April 17, 2019, Georgia’s Hope Act—HB 324—was signed into law by Governor Brian Kemp, which would allow medical marijuana patients to access low-THC cannabis oils (up to 5% THC) in Georgia.
 In late 2020, the Georgia Access to Medical Cannabis Commission began accepting applications for the coveted Class 1 and Class 2 production licenses.
 Pursuant to HB 324, the state is only approving six (6) applicants to be able to cultivate and produce medical marijuana preparations.
-Even though zero licenses have been approved since HB 324’s enactment, in 2021, Georgia’s Legislature approved SB 195 to allow six (6) producers to each be able to operate five (5) dispensaries until registered patient populations increase.
-If approved by Governor Kemp, this would mandate Georgia’s cannabis industry to be “vertically integrated.”
+By 2021, Governor Kemp signed SB 195 into law to allow six (6) producers to each be able to operate five (5) dispensaries until registered patient populations increase, which created Georgia’s cannabis industry to be “vertically integrated.”

 Unfortunately, Georgia’s cannabis policies are not reflective of the communities that make up such an amazing state.
-Two thirds of Georgians believe cannabis possession should be legal, however, Georgia remains one of nineteen (19) states that imposes jail time for simple possession of cannabis, as well as one of thirteen (13) states that does not have compassionate medical cannabis law.
+Two thirds of Georgians believe cannabis possession should be legal; however, Georgia remains one of nineteen (19) states that imposes jail time for simple possession of cannabis, as well as one of thirteen (13) states that does not have comprehensive medical cannabis law due to its limitations.

 Qualifying Conditions